 4. Whittard of Chelsea

-Established in 1886, Whittard of Chelsea has a lot of stores open around the city so it’s evident to find one easily around.
+Established in 1886, Whittard of Chelsea has a lot of stores open around the city so it’s evident to find one.
 Stocks the best tea, coffee, and cocoa from around the world.
 Even if there’s a lot to try on a plate, it’s worth it.
 Check out the gorgeous collection of beautiful teapots, strainers, and travel mugs for souvenirs or gifting purposes.

 Address: You will have to check the store locator to see nearby.